OP-DSL/OPS/doc/tiling.md

    - RK stages in `senga2`: after `boundt`, `parfer`, `rhscal`, `rhsvel`, `bounds`
    - `rhscal`: after `temper`; immediately before `eqT` (internal-energy convert); after E convection; before species/`chrate`; after the Y=`Y/ρ` convert loop; after each species body in both species loops; before the second (Y-diffusive) species loop
    - `rhsvel`: before momentum convection; before viscous terms; before continuity Keep snapshot/mutate pairs together (do not flush between a convert and the later overwrite of the same dat).
+A 1-step 256³ / 32-rank run with this map has **0 unblocked loops**, no 1179-loop plan, and `eqA` on 15 live tiles.
 Subsequent performance work should sweep `OPS_CACHE_SIZE` from about 0.25 to 4, not explicit `OPS_TILESIZE_*`.

 To dump JUMPs on a 1-step run: `apps/fortran/SENGA2/senga_tiling_split.sh` (restores `input/cont.dat`).
 Rebuild `ops/fortran` after editing `ops_lazy.cpp`.